-Honors and advance standing
+Honors and advanced standing

 Our students are offered the opportunity to graduate with honors following the completion of an independent senior research project successfully defended in front of a committee of three faculty members.
 Students interested in earning honors in social work also may want to look into applying to the VCU Honors College.

 Independent study provides the opportunity to create your own specialized learning experience and pursue educational goals outside of the B.S.W.
 Program curriculum through intensive study in an in-depth, faculty-mentored opportunity.
-Learn more about B.S.W. independent study policies and how to apply.

 As a condition of graduation, students must submit a portfolio of selected assignments.
 Students are to save all of their work (e.g., papers, process recordings, projects, field documents, etc.) to be used in the creation of their portfolio.
 Specific instructions will be discussed and provided in the SLWK 499 Senior Seminar (capstone) course during the spring semester of a student’s graduating year.
 Contact the B.S.W.
 Program director to view examples of past portfolios.